-After the very successful first two editions of the meeting, attracting around 300 participants, it is our great pleasure to announce the 3rd Latin American Meeting on Treatment of Viral Hepatitis and Co-infection, which will take place in São Paulo, Brazil, in November 2014.
+After the very successful first three editions of the meeting, attracting around 300 participants, it is our great pleasure to announce the 4th Latin American Meeting on Treatment of Viral Hepatitis and Co-infection, which will take place in São Paulo, Brazil, in May 2015.

 This meeting promises again to become a unique high profile educational event with the contribution of key opinion leaders.
 We have set up a program for treating physicians to discuss the latest developments in the field of Hepatitis B and C treatment and the promising treatment possibilities of new antivirals that are becoming available.
 The conference presentations will focus on the translation of these new data and availability of new drugs into daily clinical practice.
 In addition, case discussions will be an important part of this conference, in order to stimulate discussions on local issues and stimulate interaction.